libp2p/js-libp2p/doc/API.md

 Set known `multiaddrs` of a given peer.
 This will replace previously stored multiaddrs, if available.
 Replacing stored multiaddrs might result in losing obtained certified addresses, which is not desirable.
+Consider using `addressBook.add()` if you're not sure this is what you want to do.

 `peerStore.addressBook.set(peerId, multiaddrs)`